Wereta: History

 In 1967, telephone service reached Wereta, and in 1978, the town received electricity.

 In the 1990s, a new campus for the Wereta College of Agriculture was designed by National Consultants (chief architect Assefa Bekele), with a proposed budget of 60 million Birr.
 Located on top of a hill next to the road to Bahir Dar, the college has a capacity of 2000 students and graduated 269 students in 2004.

 Wereta has two elementary schools, one high school, as well as vocational schools.

 Demographics

 Based on figures from the Central Statistical Agency in 2005, Wereta has an estimated total population of 26,317, of whom 13,044 were males and 13,273 were females.
 Previously, the 1994 census reported the town had a total population of 15,181 of whom 6,863 were males and 8,313 were females.

+Transport

+Two trans-African automobile routes pass through Wereta: